nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delta INDEX`

-* Deletes the student at the specified `INDEX`.
+* Deletes the teaching assistant at the specified `INDEX`.
-* The index refers to the index number shown in the displayed student list.
+* The index refers to the index number shown in the displayed teaching assistant list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: